DigitalFabricationLab-NYIT-SoAD/resources/3Dprinters/README.md

 * Students must complete the online SoAD Fab Lab Orientation (link) before using the lab space
 * Students can sign up for a 3D Printing Consultation Appointment to be trained on 3D Printing best practice

+### Timeline
+* Allow 3-5 days for your submission to be processed and printed; 5-7 days during busy periods.
+* Students will be notified when their 3D print is finished and ready for pick-up.

 ### 3D Model Requirements

 *Geometry must be:*